northstowekarate/northstowekarate.github.io/posts/2025/06/29/index.md

 For heian nidan, the first 6 moves must be fast and strong.
 It's also important to practice gyaku y position, with the hips angled 45 degrees inside when performing gyaku uchi uke.

 For heian yondan we have a combination for fast and slow moves.
 We need to ensure there's a clear difference to ensure the correct timing and rhythm of the techniques.
-Key moves include 5-10, performing keage and uraken followed by an elbow strike - you must ensure your hips are engaged and you don't fall into the elbow strike.
+Key moves include 5-10, performing keage and uraken followed by an elbow strike - you must ensure your hips are engaged, and you don't fall into the elbow strike.